EmileG12/VulnerableVMIndexApp/Exercises/Basic web application vulnerabilities/FTPExercise.md

 By completing this exercise series, you have successfully:

 1. **Network Reconnaissance**: Identified live hosts and vulnerable services using Nmap
-2. **Service Exploitation**: Exploited ProFTPd 1.3.5b vulnerability using Metasploit for RCE
+2. **Backdoor Exploitation**: Exploited ProFTPd 1.3.3c backdoor for immediate root access
 3. **Data Exfiltration**: Extracted sensitive files using netcat for secure transfer
 4. **Password Cracking**: Decrypted protected documents using John the Ripper